pelectron/delegate/readme.md

 ## how to build without meson
 The example should be buildable without much hassle.
 Just add the 'include' folder to the include path and compile 'example/delegate_example.cpp'.
 The test is not simple to build if you don't already have a copy of catch2 and know how to build/link it.
-Also all that's needed if you have catch2 already, is to add the 'include' folder to the include path, along with the catch2 include path.
+Also all that's needed if you have catch2 already, is to add the 'include' folder to the include path, along with the catch2 include path, and compile 'tests/delegate.t.cpp'.

 ## License
 This project is distributed under the Boost Software License version 1.0.
 See LICENSE_1_0.txt for more details.